junglesta/wherenodoctor/_posts/2016-01-01-20-family-planning-aving-the-number-of-children-you-want.md

 ## Birth Control Injections

 Like the pill, some injections are progestin-only and some are a combination of estrogen and progestin.
-Women who should not take any type of pill should not use injections either (see p.
-289).
+Women who should not take any type of pill should not use injections either (see [page 289](#page-289)).

 Both types of injection are usually given by a health worker.
 These injections do not protect against HIV and other STIs.

 Combined injections, such as Cyclofem and Mesigyna, are given once a month.
-Women who should not use estrogen should avoid these (see p.
-289).
+Women who should not use estrogen should avoid these (see [page 289](#page-289)).

 Progestin-only injections, such as Depo Provera and Noristerat are given every 2 or 3 months.
 See page 396.